 This page will provide information about the modifications we have made to the on-campus programs to comply with social distancing regulations, and will also provide information on the AIW Camp Online option.

-How will we comply with the city and county health orders to keep everyone safe?
+How will we comply with State and County health orders to keep everyone safe?

-Safety must be paramount for all programs this summer, and we are committed to following the county’s guidance on this.
+Safety must be paramount for all programs this summer, and we are committed to following State and County guidance on this.
 We recognize that these orders are modified regularly, and we will adapt accordingly.
 At this point, we anticipate a long list that includes the following highlights:

 - Stable groups of not more than 12 campers